 WPEngine (<=AFFLink) offers all that and is the company I use for this website (after a lot of trial and error testing other platforms).

 Now you are armed with the basics!

 These are the core basics you have to plan for before you decide which platform to use for your new eCommerce website.
 Having this information nailed down will allow you to be able to review themes, plugins, and platforms to know which will work best or your online store concept.

-You've heard the saying "fail to plan; plan to fail.”
+“Fail to plan; plan to fail.”
 Do yourself a big favor and do not proceed until you have the above issues all nailed down and ready to integrate.

-Then get selling!
+Then, get selling!

 At your service,

 - How to Update to WordPress 5.4 “Adderley”

 - 7 Online Side-Hustles You Can Start During the COVID-19 Shutdown

 - How to Troubleshoot and Recover Your Broken WordPress Site